 10. London Olympics 2012

 This logo costs the earth.
 Nevertheless, it has been included in almost all ratings of the worst logos worldwide.
 Everyone sees something different in it.
-However, what we’ve noticed is someone sitting at their computer and apparently developing a new logo which, hopefully, will not be ranked as one of the bad logos.
+However, we’ve noticed someone sitting at their computer and developing a new logo which, hopefully, will not be ranked as one of the bad logos.

+It is a great example of stupid company logos.
 Their food may be delicious, but the logo is just horrible.
 What’s its message?
 And who chose those terrible fonts?
 The unclear points led them to the Top of the worst logos.

 12. Aldershot & Farnborough Twins & Triplets Club

-This Top of bad logos contains one of the community of twins and triplets.
+This Top of bad logos contains one of the communities of twins and triplets.
 However, the third child is doubtlessly placed in the wrong place on the logo.
 The creators themselves don’t see the inappropriateness of this image, do they?

 14. Bureau of Health Promotions